AshenColors/pensheen/spec.md

-# Pensheen Steno 0.4.3 spec
+# Pensheen Steno Technical Specification v0.4.3

-Basics
+## Basics

 A *stroke* is a figure consisting of multiple *key lines*, each representing a steno key or combination of keys, with defined dimensions.
 Multiple strokes defined as one translation make an *outline*.

 The concept of center lines and outer lines from earlier versions are no longer used.